abstratt/ebui/README.md

 ### Try it!

-You can try EBUI against a Cloudfier example application named [Ship-it!](https://bitbucket.org/abstratt/cloudfier-examples/src/master/shipit/?at=master), a simple issue tracking application.
+~~You can try EBUI against a Cloudfier example application named [Ship-it!](https://bitbucket.org/abstratt/cloudfier-examples/src/master/shipit/?at=master), a simple issue tracking application.~~

+The EBUI test instance is no longer running.

 #### Creating an issue